millionsouls/zny-airspace/README.md

 ```

 ### Notes
-Notes for `Procedures` and `Sectors` will appears on the top right of the cursor.
+Notes for  `Sectors` will appear in the airspace description under the cursor when hovering over.

-Contact kevinw@nyartcc.org for questions/comments/concerns/inquiries.
+Points that have notes in them will have a thicker border to indicate, and the note will appear upon slewing over.